 - For hemstitched with natural yarn fringe, either lashing on or tying on will work, and your decision should be based on how long you want the fringe.
 If you want fringe that is less than 3” long, lashing on will probably work—but just check that you have enough length between the knots and the start of the scarf, plus an inch or so.
 If you want fringe that is longer than 3”, tying on is a better choice, although you will have to undo the knots when removing the scarf from the loom.

 Once your planning is in place you can weave with confidence.
-If there is any chance you will forget what you did (my personal specialty) write it down, you can even write it on the back of your twill tape for a permanent record.
+If there is any chance you will forget what you did (Susan's personal specialty) write it down, you can even write it on the back of your twill tape for a permanent record.

 That brings us to finishing techniques: